SUNRUSE/SprigganJS/readme.md

     sprite.pause() // Pauses any animation/movement.
                    // Changes in animation/movement will be frozen until resumed. sprite.resume() // Unpauses any animation/movement.

+    sprite.hide() // Hides the sprite.
+                  // Any animations/movements continue.
+                  // Clicks on underlying objects are no longer blocked.

+    sprite.show() // Shows the sprite.
+                  // Any animations/movements continue.
+                  // Clicks on underlying objects are now blocked.

     sprite.dispose() // Deletes the sprite.